Goal : Configure OAuth2 Authentication for Magic xpi RESTful API Service using Amazon Cognito

 (*) In my example, i use 6443 for the apache/tomcat port (can be change in the server.xml file in the apache conf directory)

-Create GetTime path
+Create GetTime path.

 5/ Create a new flow and use a RESTFul API connector in the trigger area

-In the last step use a Flow Data to, update C.userblob variable with a simple json containing the time (‘{« time »: »‘&TStr (Time (),’HH:MM:SS’)&' »}’) and C.usercode with 201.
+In the last step of your flow, add a Flow Data to update C.UserBlob variable with a simple json containing the time (‘{« time »: »‘&TStr (Time (),’HH:MM:SS’)&' »}’) and C.UserCode with 201.

 6/ Open the XML service definition file of your RESTFul service under your project directory